jpodwys/express-stream/README.md

 ## A note about the API section

-Because express-stream's two middleware functions patch express differently, the API section is divided into two portions--one for each middleware function.
+Because express-stream's two middleware functions patch express's res object differently, the API section is divided into two portions--one for each middleware function.
 Any functions you see within a section are only applicable when used with the middleware from the same portion of the API.

-## stream.pipe()
+# stream.pipe()

 | Function  | Scope  | Description  | Arguments   |
 |---|---|---|---|---|